- Understanding the Impact of Digital Twins in Healthcare

 Clinical Trials and Drug Discovery

-The use cases of digital twins in healthcare present a novel way of dealing with the ethical and logistical problems surrounding clinical trials and drug development.
+The digital twin healthcare use cases present a novel way of dealing with the ethical and logistical problems surrounding clinical trials and drug development.
 These virtual models simulate complicated biological processes and responses of the human body.

 Researchers can use these models extensively to test possible treatments and pharma compounds.
 It speeds up the trial process while reducing risks from conventional human or animal trials, making drug development approaches safer and quicker.